nimsos-dev/nimsos-gui/README.md

 * Unzip the zip file in an appropriate location.
 Setup folder contains the setup program for Windows.

 * Launch Setup.exe in the Setup folder to start the installer

+* Specify the D:¥NIMS-OS folder for the installation location.
+Here, if the D drive is not available, specify the C drive.